 +353 (0) 1 685 3029 / +353 (0) 71 930 0942

-For a 28-year-old hack, covering the US presidential election was like winning the lottery.
-In any UK or Irish newsroom, this remains the box office assignment.
+For a 28-year-old hack, covering the party conventions of a US presidential election was like winning the lottery.
+In any newsroom, this remains the box office assignment.
 US elections are like no other with the attendant drama and intrigue; a real-life House of Cards.

 By Ciaran Byrne